 They replaced the broken parts and had us on our way within the hour.
 Javier drove us back to the truck and replaced the alternator.
 All at no charge (I gave him a hefty tip).
 The repaired alternator cost a third of what a new one would cost.
 And 4 hours after the truck died, we continued on our way to San Miguel.
 There are no shortage of bad guys in Mexico, but all we met were good people.
 Que se vayan bien, Rob

-August 11, 2011 - Just thought I would let you know that we traveled two times between Harlingen TX. and Chapala MX May, and July, once with our motorhome.
+Regular Drivers to Lake Chapala - Just thought I would let you know that we traveled two times between Harlingen TX. and Chapala MX May, and July, once with our motorhome.
 No problems, crossed at Pharr, down 97 and on to Cd.
 Victoria, Tula, San Louis P., No problems what so ever.
 Roy

-September 30, 2011 - Marie France - she and her husband and their 5 kids drove all over Mexico.
+French Canadian Family of 7 - Marie France - she and her husband and their 5 kids drove all over Mexico.
 These are some of her comments:

 Hello Dear Mike, We are back home since Friday.
 We had a wonderful trip to Mexico and I really fell in love with that country.
 Nothing bad happen in Mexico all good things!
 Ironically, we were robbed in our home!
 So bad people are everywhere!!!
 Nothing serious, don't worry.